Princee-21/Senito/README.md

 - Long Text
 - Dropdown

-Users can configure questions, reorder them, mark questions as required, preview surveys, save drafts, and publish completed surveys.
+Survey creators can configure questions, reorder content, mark questions as required, preview surveys, save drafts, and publish completed surveys.

+---

-### 📱 Feedback Collection
+### 📱 Public Survey Experience

-Published surveys can be distributed using:
+Published surveys can be distributed through public links and QR codes.

+The respondent experience is designed to work across:

+- Desktop
-- Public survey links
+- Tablet
+- Mobile devices

+The public survey interface supports features such as:

+- Required-field validation
+- Progress tracking
+- Multiple question types
+- Anonymous responses
+- Conditional questions
+- Response confirmation

+---

+### 🔗 QR Code Sharing

+Each published survey can be shared through a generated QR code.

+Users can:

+- Display the QR code
-- QR codes
+- Download the QR code
+- Copy the public survey link
-- Mobile-friendly survey interfaces
+- Share the survey

-Respondents can complete surveys across desktop, tablet, and mobile devices.
+This makes Sentio suitable for physical environments such as restaurants, events, retail locations, classrooms, clinics, and service counters.

+---

 ### 🧠 Feedback Intelligence

-Sentio provides an intelligence layer for interpreting submitted feedback.
+Sentio includes a feedback intelligence layer for interpreting submitted responses.

-It can help surface:
+The system can help identify:

+- Positive sentiment
+- Neutral sentiment
-- Positive, neutral, and negative sentiment
+- Negative sentiment
 - Recurring topics
 - Common feedback themes
 - Potential problem areas
-- Patterns across responses

-This helps users move from raw feedback toward more meaningful observations.
+This helps transform large collections of responses into more understandable feedback signals.

+---

 ### 🚨 Issue Radar

+**Issue Radar** focuses on recurring problems identified within feedback.

-Recurring problems can be transformed into trackable issues.
+Issues can be organized using:

-Issue Radar provides visibility into:

-- Issue severity
+- Severity
-- Issue status
+- Status
-- Categories
+- Category
 - Mention frequency
 - Trends
-- Assigned owners
+- Responsible owner
 - Resolution progress

-This allows organizations to distinguish between isolated comments and recurring issues that may require action.
+Issues can move through different stages, such as:

+**New → Under Review → In Progress → Action Taken → Resolved**

+This provides a structured way to move from identifying a problem to managing its resolution.

+---

 ### ⚡ Action & Improvement Tracking

-Identified issues can be connected to actions and tracked through their progress.
+Identified issues can be connected to actions and assigned to responsible users.

+Actions can be:

+- Created
+- Assigned
+- Updated
+- Completed
+- Tracked through their lifecycle

-Once actions are completed, feedback results can be reviewed over time to understand whether the situation improved.
+After an action has been taken, feedback can be compared over time to evaluate whether the situation improved.

-This creates a connection between:
+This connects:

-**Feedback → Issue → Action → Outcome**
+> **Feedback → Issue → Action → Outcome**

+---

 ### 📊 Analytics & Feedback Pulse

-Sentio provides an analytical view of feedback performance through metrics such as:
+Sentio provides an analytics environment for understanding overall feedback performance.

+Key metrics include:

 - Total responses
 - Average rating